MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-open-new-fiscal-year.md

 ---
-title: 'How to: Open a New Fiscal Year| Microsoft Docs'
+title: Open a New Fiscal Year| Microsoft Docs
-description: Describes how to open fiscal periods.
+description: You must open a fiscal year and define accounting periods, before you can post in a fiscal year.
 services: project-madeira
 documentationcenter:
 author: edupont04